-Since the completion of his MA Media Studies in 2014, Widge has been sampling imagery from protest movements within his artworks.
+Since the completion of his MA Media Studies in 2014, Widge has been sampling cultural artefacts from protest movements within his artworks.
 Think of the raised fist, the molotov cocktail, the slingshot or a mid-flight brick.
-His research-creation project examined the role of the archive, particularly the storage and revamping of oppositional artefacts : posters, banners, stencils, video, protest signs, memes, etc. He contends that archives are not simply memory repositories to nourish nostalgia.
-They are sites for storage of cultural agency.
+His research-creation project examined the role of the archive: its storage of oppositional artefacts : posters, banners, stencils, video, protest signs, memes, etc. He agrees that archives are not simply memory repositories to preserve nostalgia.
 Memory looks backwards.
+They are sites of storage for oppositional cultural agency.
 To store is to make stock for future needs.
 His artworks are, in part, creative re-fabrications of dissent that take from the past by imagining action in the future.
 They are oppositional cultural recollections.

-Widge was a founding member of videoactivist collective, Les Lucioles (2002-2007) which projected more than 400 documentary shorts during monthly screenings from dozens of videographers, including eight of his own.
+Widge was a founding member of videoactivist collective, Les Lucioles (2002-2007) which projected more than 400 video shorts during monthly screenings from dozens of videographers, including eight of his own.
 He published 20 titles as founding publisher of Cumulus Press (1998-2008) of which he co-authored four.
-Widge is a long-time "décorateurs engagé.e.s", an ad hoc gathering of media activists who practice "engaged decorating" as a means to reclaim public space in support of social change.
+Widge is a long-time décorateurs engagé.e.s, an ad hoc gathering of media activists who practice "engaged decorating" as a means to reclaim public space in support of social change.

 2020 God's Love banner, within To the law of the letter, curated by Jamie Ross, eMakhaya Theatre, Johannesburg, South Africa.

 2019 Cruise Control and God's Love banners, within "69 Positions", curated by Jamie Ross, Montréal Arts Interculturel, MTL, group artist;

 2019 Le doigt de vote, Art & Anarchy, Georges-Vanier Cultural Centre, MTL, group artist;